AlexFBP/PhishingSpammer/README.md

 Keep em' coming and I'll take a look at em'!

 ## Ideas for next update:

 ### Feel free to add these features yourself!

   - Make it so it finds the name attributes automatically.
+  - Ask for additional params and its format requirements (default: none).
+  - Advanced - Ask for the HTTP method (default: POST).
+  - Advanced - Ask for HTTP headers (default: none?).